 The information and actions contained in this document are tested annually to ensure the document remains accurate, relevant and practicable.
-Testing will be undertaken by either desktop simulation or practical response exercise.
-Where necessary Fire and Rescue NSW or Mines Rescue can be invited to participate and observe the testing of the PIRMP.
+Testing will alternate between desktop simulation and practical response exercise in alternate years.
+Where necessary Fire and Rescue NSW can be invited to participate and observe the testing of the PIRMP.